 There are at least several distinct memory systems within the brain, and each is specialized to store a particular sort of information.
 If one system is damaged the other can continue to function independently of the other damaged system.
 Broadly, the storage of "episodic" or explicit memories - which is the sort of memory most people think of when they think of memory at all - what you had for lunch yesterday - is handled by a different system than the storage of spatial, muscular, or emotional (implicit) memories.
 You can have a situation where someone gets brain damaged and ends up with a perfectly functioning episodic memory, but no ability to remember how to navigate familiar spaces.
-Vice versa, you can have a situation where someone can no longer remember their own past but still knows how to navigate a city bus system and retains the social awareness necessary to shake a hand that is offered in greeting.
+Vice versa, you can have a situation where someone can no longer remember any explicit memory of their own past but still knows how to navigate a city bus system and retains the social awareness necessary to shake a hand that is offered in greeting.

 Neuroscience researchers are very confident that memories of various sorts are stored in the form of the growth of connections (synapses) between brain cells (neurons).
 Broadly, when a new memory is laid down inside the brain, what this means at the cellular level is that certain neurons have literally grown new branches (dendrites) connecting them to other neurons.
 Think of neuronal dendrites as river channels through which a current flows, down the branches and across synapses into other neurons where the process repeats itself and you'll have the idea.
 There are tiny but very physical channels that are being created every time you form a new memory.
-This process of memory channel building starts before birth and continues endlessly until your death.
+This process of memory formation and channel building starts before birth and continues endlessly until your death.
 You are always remembering something.

 There is a difference between short term memory and long term memory.
 Short term memory (STM) is temporary memory - the sort you use when you try to remember a new phone number by repeating it again and again.
 If you don't repeat the number you will lose it quickly, just as you lose the many thousands of details you encounter every day and do not store.
 Long term memory (LTM) is more permanent memory - the kind that allows you to remember your name, who you are married to or dating, and a variety of other information that makes up your identity and the knowledge base you take for granted.
 If you're into computers, think about the difference between RAM and hard disk storage and you'll have a rough analogy to the relationship between short term memory and long term memory.
 The physical connections between neurons we talked about above are the way that long term memory is laid down.
 Short term memory is handled in a different manner.

 Short term memory is transformed into long term memory through an active process known as Consolidation.
 Consolidation is not an instant process; it takes a few hours to occur.
 If you mess with the brain before consolidation has had a chance to complete, for instance, by providing an electric shock such as occurs in an ECT treatment session, no long term storage of working memory held in the short term will occur.
-That memory will have just disappeared without a trace just as if you turned a computer off before saving your document.
+That working memory, will have just disappeared without a trace just as if you turned a computer off before saving your document.

 There are several ways to interfere with the process of consolidation.
 You can use electric current as described above.
 This works most probably because the current disrupts and scrambles the flow of electrical signals within the brain (neurons conduct electrical signals), effectively erasing short term memory before it has a chance to consolidate.
 You can also use various drugs that interfere with the process of consolidation at a more chemical level, by interfering with the construction of new dendrites by inhibiting the construction of new proteins needed for that project, for instance.

-Long Term Memory is not as permanent as we once thought
+Long term memory is not as permanent as we once thought

 The question of how permanent a long term memory pattern of synaptic connections is once it has been consolidated is critical to our present discussion.

 It used to be thought that once memories had been converted from short term form into long term form that they were permanently stored and would remain more or less stable and resistant to decay or alteration regardless of how many times they were remembered.
-This is a vision of long term memory as functioning like a CD-ROM which will play back a perfect rendition of its digital contents each time it is read, more or less, no matter how many times it is read.
+This is a vision of long term memory as functioning like a CD-ROM which will play back a perfect rendition of consolidated memory in its digital contents each time it is read, more or less, no matter how many times it is read.
 ROM means "read only memory"; The memory is not altered by the process of playback.

 Newer evidence suggests that in many cases, memories are not "read only", but rather are rendered fragile and changeable by the process of remembering.
 What most probably happens is that memories in long term storage stay fairly stable until they are remembered.
 The process of remembering alters stored memories in some still unknown but physical fashion so that they become temporarily unstable and need to be consolidated (made stable) once again.
 The term used to described this new understanding is, consequently "reconsolidation".

-Clinical Research based on Memory Reconsolidation
+Clinical research based on memory reconsolidation

 Therapists, like all other human beings, are guided and limited by their assumptions of what is possible.
 The new memory reconsolidation literature is important because it changes fundamental assumptions of what is possible to achieve.
 If you believe that memory is a fixed thing once it has been laid down, then you are going to work around that memory as you plan treatment options for patients who are suffering from memories.
-You will encourage new learning (the creation of new memories) to counter-balance and eventually outweigh the effects of older memories, for example.
+You will encourage new learning (the creation of new memories) to counter-balance and eventually outweigh the effects of older, established memories, for example.
 When you start to understand that memory is not really a fixed thing, then the possibility that you can simply go in and directly edit a troubling memory comes into reach.
 This is a radical possibility, fraught with potential.
 "A power so great it can only be used for good or evil", if I may borrow an appropriate quote from the Firesign Theater.